-“We score as soon as somebody starts using credit, so that picks up new immigrants and kids coming out of college,” says VantageScore Chief Executive Barrett Burns.
+“We score as soon as somebody starts using credit, so that picks up new immigrants and kids coming out of college,” says VantageScore President and CEO Barrett Burns.

-FICO -- which doesn’t include such information in its model -- says it remains unsureifthat data is useful for determining risk.
-"Some score development firms may be concerned about the size of Experian's database of rental information.
-And only time will tell whether the quality of the data will be consistent enough to be included in scoring models,” says FICO spokesman Craig Watts.
+FICO – which doesn’t include such information in its older models, but does consider a variety of alternative data in its new FICO score XD – says it remains uncertain whether that data is useful for determining risk.
+“Only time will tell whether the quality of the data will be consistent enough to be included in scoring models,” says retired FICO spokesman Craig Watts.

 Consumer advocates have their own concerns about the use of alternative data.
 Wu says including information from utility companies, for example, could actually end up hurting some thin-file borrowers, since those are the consumers who typically struggle to make on-time payments.
 “There will be a lot of low-income consumers who will end up with black marks on their credit reports,” she says.

 “I’m not as quick to say it’s an unadulterated good,” Wu says.

 Slowly making progress